What is “normal” in the art classroom anymore? And should we go back to teaching art exactly the way we were before?

 The pandemic may have forced a lot of pedagogical changes, but I’m hoping a few of them will outlast the virus.
-As I think about my various online teaching experiences this past year, I realize that I want some of these changes to stick around.
+As I think about my various online teaching experiences over the past few years, I realize that I want some of these changes to stick around.

 There are many valid reasons why students cannot physically attend a classroom, and the option for remote learning provides access to these students.
 I hope to be able to use these new online teaching tools well into the future to help students who may not be able to attend my classes in-person.